sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 This Imprving Scientific Integrity proposal builds directly upon the following concepts and technologies.

 ## 2.1 The scientific method
 The [scientific method](https://en.wikipedia.org/wiki/Scientific_method) is a set of core principles and values that guide inquiry.
-It was slowly refined over millennia through the contributions of multiple civilizations:
+It was slowly refined over millennia through contributions from multiple civilizations:

 * A foundation based upon logic and [empiricism](https://en.wikipedia.org/wiki/Empiricism) first appeared in Ancient Greece.
 * Systematic experimentation to test a [hypothesis](https://en.wikipedia.org/wiki/Hypothesis) was added by medieval Islamic scholars such as [Ibn al-Haytham](https://en.wikipedia.org/wiki/Ibn_al-Haytham) (Alhazen) in the 11th century.
 Other scholars of the era, like [Al-Biruni](https://en.wikipedia.org/wiki/Al-Biruni), recognized the need for replication.